Search: 63 results

 And whoever gives one of these little ones only a cup of cold water to drink in the name of a disciple, truly I say to you, he will never lose his reward."

-[and] brought the donkey and the colt and put their cloaks on them, and he sat on them.
+and brought the ass and the colt, and put their mantles on them, and caused him to sit upon them.

-And because wrongdoing will be increased, the love of most people will become cold.
+and because lawlessness will increase, the love of many will grow cold.

 For he that is not against you, is for you.
 For whosoever shall give you a cup of cold water to drink in my name,